Articles 4 min read

 • Features: Translucent finish, soft and delicate look

-Avoid vellum cardstock for projects requiring durability (vellum is delicate and not suitable for items that will be handled frequently), for heavy adhesive use - glue and tape can show through vellum, so use adhesive sparingly or opt for hidden attachment methods (e.g., brads, stitching).
+Avoid vellum cardstock for projects requiring durability (vellum is delicate and not suitable for items that will be handled frequently), for heavy adhesive use - glue and tape can show through vellum, so use adhesive sparingly or opt on hidden attachment methods (e.g., brads, stitching).

 Want something rustic?
 Let's talk about Kraft cardstock next!